andresgc04/andresgc04/README.md

 ![GitHub Followers](https://img.shields.io/github/followers/andresgc04?style=social)

-I'm a professional software developer for more than five years.
+I have been a professional software developer for five years.

 As a lover of technology and innovation, I have always been fascinated by how they have been able to convert energy into data and represent it visually.
 That's why my love for technology and its branches was born.